dabeaz-course/practical-python/Notes/01_Introduction/02_Hello_world.md

 print('Number of days', days)
 ```

-Indentation groups the following statements together as the operations that
+Indentation groups the following statements together as the operations that repeat:
-execute repeatedly:

 ```python
     print(day, num_bills, num_bills * bill_thickness)